Sydney Domestic Violence Lawyers

 Australian Police have been estimated to be dealing with 5,000 domestic and family violence incidents a week, which breaks down to about 714 a day, and one every two minutes.

 It’s a shocking report, with NSW rated within this statistic as the third highest in Australia for domestic and family violence incidents.
-The data was taken from police services and jurisdictions around the country, as there is no standard way for counting the amount of times police are responding to a domestic violence situation, and every jurisdictions definition of family/domestic violence is different
+The data was taken from police services and jurisdictions around the country, as there is no standard way for counting the amount of times police are responding to some level of domestic violence, and every jurisdictions definition of family/domestic violence is different.
+In another statistic according to the ABS in 2017, 1 in 16 men and 1 in 6 women have been subjected to physical and/or sexual violence by a current or ex partner.

-Some age brackets and other personal or economic factors can also make certain groups more subjected to this issue than others.
+Some age brackets and other personal or economic factors can also make certain groups more subjected to a violent offence than others.
+Examples of domestic or family law incidents that the police can be called for:

 - Breach of an ADVO/AVO